Orpheon/All-in/README.md

 The accompanying paper can be found [here](https://github.com/Orpheon/Pokerbot-Thesis/blob/master/Pokerbot_Thesis.pdf).

-This code was written specifically for that paper is neither particularly maintained nor documented, nor even always functional.
+This code was written specifically for that paper and is neither particularly maintained nor documented, nor even always functional.
 The proper way to launch a simulation is to execute `runner.py` after tuning it to desire.
-All parameters and data about agents are stored in `savefiles/` and agent weights are stored in `models/`.
-Plots and strategy vectors can be computed by executing `plot_existing_strategies.py` and `agent_aggregator.py` after modification.
+All parameters and data about agents are stored in `savefiles/` except for agent weights which are stored in `models/`.
+Plots and strategy vectors can be computed by executing `plot_existing_strategies.py` and `agent_aggregator.py` after modification and after agents have been trained.

 This respository was seeded off of
 [PyPokerEngine Competition Starter Kit](https://github.com/YanickSchraner/pokerchallenge)